Henry Frederick Campbell: Military career

 Campbell joined the Army on 20 September 1786 as an ensign in the 1st Regiment of Foot Guards.
-In February 1793 he went to Holland, and on 25 April was promoted to lieutenant, with the Army rank of captain.
+In February 1793 he was deployed with British forces in the defence of the Dutch Republic, and on 25 April was promoted to lieutenant, with the Army rank of captain.
 He returned to England in May, but was back on the Continent from June 1794 until returning to take up a staff post in December; during this period he served at the Battle of Boxtel.
 On 6 April 1796 he was made captain of a company in the Guards, with the rank of lieutenant-colonel in the Army, and on 25 September 1803 he was made aide-de-camp to the King, with brevet rank as a colonel.
+He was deployed to the defence of Sicily against the French in 1806-1807.

 In December 1808 Campbell went to Portugal as brigadier-general commanding the 2nd Brigade of Guards.
-He was present at the Battle of the Douro in May 1809 and at the Battle of Talavera.
+He commanded the brigade at the Battle of the Douro in May 1809 and at the Battle of Talavera.
 At Talavera he was wounded in the face and had to return to the United Kingdom; on 1 February 1810 he received the thanks of Parliament for his part in the battle and on 25 July he was promoted to major-general.
 He returned to Portugal in April 1811 to resume command of his brigade, then commanded the 1st Division during 1812 at the siege of Ciudad Rodrigo, the battle of Salamanca and the siege of Burgos.
 On 3 December he was again thanked by Parliament, for his services at Salamanca.
 For Talavera and Salamanca he was awarded the Army Gold Medal with one clasp; on 2 October 1813 he was made third major of the 1st Foot Guards, and on 4 June 1814 he was promoted to lieutenant-general.
-He was made a Knight Commander of the Order of the Bath on 2 January 1815, colonel of the 88th Regiment of Foot in 1824, colonel of the 25th Regiment of Foot in 1831, and promoted to general in 1837.
+He was made a Knight Commander of the Order of the Bath on 2 January 1815, colonel of the 88th Regiment of Foot on 16 January 1824, colonel of the 25th Regiment of Foot on 20 October 1831, and promoted to general on 10 January 1837.